biomejs/website/src/content/docs/linter/rules/use-const.md

 Sources:
 - Same as: <a href="https://eslint.org/docs/latest/rules/prefer-const" target="_blank"><code>prefer-const</code></a>

-Require `const` declarations for variables that are never reassigned after declared.
+Require `const` declarations for variables that are only assigned once.

+Variables that are initialized and never reassigned and variables that are only assigned once can be declared as `const`.

 ## Examples